Volume, Outcomes, and Cost of Patient Care

 Delayed Treatment and Complications are Costly

-Increasing transplant volume and improving patient outcomes would lighten a significant financial burden on the healthcare system.
-The costs of managing patients who have been turned away from lung transplantation, treating critically-ill patients awaiting lung transplantation, and caring for patients recovering from post-transplant complications are staggering.
+The costs of managing and treating critically-ill patients awaiting heart transplantation and the costs of caring for patients recovering from post-transplant complications are staggering.

-One of the factors contributing to these difficulties is the current method of organ preservation: cold static storage.
-In this method, a donated lung is cooled, inflated, and held in a static state on ice between the Donor site and the Recipient site.
+One of the factors contributing to these difficulties is the current method of heart preservation: cold storage.

-- Distance: Even with the use of jets and helicopters to accelerate transport, the lung retrieval range is still limited because cold static storage cannot adequately preserve the organ for a sufficiently long time.
+- Distance: Even with the use of jets and helicopters to accelerate transport, the heart retrieval range is still limited because cold storage cannot adequately preserve the organ for more than a few hours.

-Cold static storage can also allow quality & function of donated lungs to deteriorate before they are transplanted into a Recipient.
+Cold storage can allow quality & function of donated hearts to deteriorate undetected before they are transplanted into a Recipient.

-- Cold Ischemia: The damaging effects of cold ischemia can become permanent between the Donor and Recipient sites.
+- Cold Ischemia: The damaging effects of cold ischemia can become permanent during transport.

-Fortunately, an alternative preservation method with the potential to overcome these challenges is commercially available in Europe and Australia.
+Fortunately, another heart preservation method with the potential to overcome these challenges is available in Europe and Australia.